DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 - Dry mouth

 Surgery is also used to treat glaucoma.
 Laser trabeculplasty is the term for glaucoma laser surgery, a common and safe treatment for glaucoma.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Glaucoma Test in NYC?
-Would like to schedule an appointment with NYC Ophthalmology doctor or Top ranking Optometrist, Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with NYC glaucoma teat specialist, eye doctor.
+Would like to schedule an appointment with NYC ophthalmology doctor Dr. Richard L. Deluca or top rated optometrist Dr. Saba Khodadadian of Manhattan Eye Specialists?
+Please contact our office for consultation with NYC glaucoma test specialist.